What is deadlock in SQL Server?

 A deadlock occurs when there is a cyclic dependency between two or more threads, or processes, for some set of resources within SQL Server.

-When this happens on SQL Server, it decides to abort one of the processes that cause a “victim”, allowing another process to continue its transaction in the database.
+- When this happens, SQL Server decides to abort one of the processes, making it the “victim” to allow another process to continue its transaction in the database.

 Deadlocks can put pressure on the resources of the SQL Server, especially on the CPU.